City of Women: Italy and France

 "Fellini appears as the Madame Bovary of his adolescence", wrote Claudio G. Fava for Corriere Mercantile.
-"He revels in the enjoyment he feels at working with an experienced crew, side by side with faithful technicians who simulate trains on the move or the sea washing the shores of the inevitable Romagnol beaches as though they were working of the set of George Méliès.
+"He revels in the enjoyment he feels at working with an experienced crew, side by side with faithful technicians who simulate trains on the move or the sea washing the shores of the inevitable Romagnol beaches as though they were working of the set of Georges Méliès.
 But then, again and again, Fellini has shown us that he is the greatest and most ingenious of Méliès's heirs.
 Only the magic does not always work, especially in the attempt to create a kind of astonished confession of amused impotence when faced with the new woman of today, together with a feeling of nostalgia for the old woman of the past...
 Despite Fellini's extraordinary virtuosity, the film rarely achieves harmony of inspiration, of order, of strip-cartoon fantasy, or of irony."
 Francesco Bolzoni of L'Avvenire insisted that Fellini was "only playing games.
 But then we would hardly expect from Fellini a deep analysis of the nature of women...
 It is a game with occasional gaps and, more often, inventions that rejuvenate an all too familiar, all too hackneyed subject.
 A surprising serenity predominates...
 It is a film with a tragic vein that in the end proves to be light-hearted and occasionally amusing".
 La Notte magazine's Giorgio Carbone felt the maestro had "finally reached a splendid maturity that permits him to lavish his treasures upon us for the simple pleasure of doing so.
 Behind the festival of images and colours we can feel his delight in making this film, a delight which, from the very first scene, becomes ours too, and it's something we haven't felt in a long time...
 If the film lacks suspense in its story (we care little what happens to Snàporaz or Katzone because we know that sooner or later Rimini and those bosomy extras will appear on the scene), there's suspense in the images and in the scenic inventions".